GabrielMorris/writeasly/README.md

 #### Get a collection's posts

-Returns an array of posts from a given collection
+Returns an array of Post objects of the posts from a given collection.

 ```
 client.getCollectionByAlias(alias)